Marc Colombo: Dallas Cowboys (2005–2010)

 Colombo was out of football until he signed with the Dallas Cowboys on November 1, 2005.
 He was then inactive for his first three games with Dallas.
 He then played on special teams in a road game against the New York Giants, against the Kansas City Chiefs, and on the road against the Washington Redskins and then against the Rams.

 In 2006, he was named the starting right tackle after training camp and started every game in one of the Cowboys most productive and efficient offensive seasons in franchise history.
-The offense scored 425 points (26.6 points-per-game), the fourth-most in the league.
-The team was second in the league in third-down efficiency (48.8%), the franchise's highest rating in that category since 1980.
-The team also averaged 360.8 yards-per-game in total offense, the fifth-most in the league and the most for the Cowboys since their Super Bowl XXX winning season of 1995.
+The offense scored 425 points (26.6 points a game), the fourth most in the league.
+The team was second in the league in third down efficiency (48.8%), the franchise's highest rating in that category since 1980.
+The team also averaged 360.8 yards per game in total offense, the fifth-most in the league and the most for the Cowboys since their Super Bowl XXX winning season of 1995.

 In 2007, Colombo started every game at right tackle for the second consecutive year.
 He played a key role in one of the most successful offensive seasons in club history while helping the team to a franchise record-tying 13 wins and the first NFC East title since 1998.
-The offense finished the season second in the league in scoring (first in the conference) with an average of 28.4 points-per-game.
+The offense finished the season second in the league in scoring (first in the conference) with an average of 28.4 points per game.
 The 455 points scored marked the second-most in franchise history behind only the 1983 team (479 points).
-With an average of 365.7 yards-per-game, the Cowboys were third in the league (second in the conference) in total offense.
-The team ranked fourth in the league (third in the conference) in passing with an average of 256.6 yards-per-game.
-In rushing, the Cowboys were 17th in the league (seventh in the conference) with an average of 109.1 yards-per-game.
-The offense gained 478 total yards and scored six touchdowns, which tied for the fourth-most in a season opener in franchise history against the Giants as Tony Romo threw for a season-high 336 yards.
+With an average of 365.7 yards per game the Cowboys were third in the league (second in the conference) in total offense.
+The team ranked fourth in the league (third in the conference) in passing with an average of 256.6 yards per game In rushing, the Cowboys were 17th in the league (seventh in the conference) with an average of 109.1 yards per game.
+The offense gained 478 total yards and scored six touchdowns, which tied for the fourth most in a season opener in franchise history against the Giants as Tony Romo threw for a season-high 336 yards.
 The offensive line blocked for a 100-yard rusher, Marion Barber, a 100-yard receiver, Terrell Owens and a 300-yard passer, (Tony) Romo in a road game against the Bears on September 23, for the first time since a road game against the Redskins on September 12, 1999.

 On March 9, 2007, Colombo was re-signed by the Cowboys to a two-year contract worth US$7 million with a $4 million signing bonus.